-Revenue has trended upwards through the past eight quarters with YTD 2021 and Fiscal 2020 reflecting both increased shipping volumes from our clients as well as the impact of price increases which are contractually implemented in both of our operating segments annually or as contracts are renegotiated.
-Our Q2 2021 volumes in the Specialized Transportation segment were approximately 20% higher than in Q2 2020.
+Revenue in Q3 2021 was slightly lower than Q2 2021 revenue as approximately 50% of our YTD 2021 activity related to COVID-19 vaccines occurred in Q2 2021.
+Notwithstanding the foregoing, revenue has trended upwards through the past eight quarters with YTD 2021 and Fiscal 2020 reflecting both increased shipping volumes from our clients as well as the impact of price increases which are contractually implemented in both of our operating segments annually or as contracts are renegotiated.
+Our Q3 2021 volumes in the Specialized Transportation segment were approximately 12% higher than in Q3 2020.
 We believe that Q1 2020 revenue was favourably impacted by accelerated buying behaviour of our clients' customers in connection with the COVID-19 pandemic, which negatively impacted Q2 2020 revenue as our clients' customers reduced inventories to more normal levels.
 Further, shipping volumes were lower in April and May 2020 as a result of the government-mandated lockdown and other COVID-19 related restrictions, but increased in June 2020 as restrictions were lifted by provincial governments.
 Shipping volumes throughout Q3 2020 and Q4 2020 returned to more normalized pre-pandemic levels with year-over-year increases averaging in the mid-single digit percentages.

-Revenue for Q4 2020, Q1 2021 and Q2 2021 includes incremental revenue related to our acquisitions of TDS and MCI in Q4 2020 and our acquisition of Skelton in Q1 2021.
+Revenue for Q4 2020, and YTD 2021 includes incremental revenue related to our strategic acquisitions of TDS and MCI in Q4 2020 and Skelton in Q1 2021.